sparkfun/Qwiic_GPS_Clock_Project/README.md

 * **[Library](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library)**&ast; - Arduino library for ublox GPS modules
 * **[Hookup Guide](https://learn.sparkfun.com/tutorials/qwiic-gps-clock)** - Basic project guide

-**&ast;Note: At the time of writing, the example code used Ublox Arduino Library.
+*&ast;Note: At the time of writing, the example code used Ublox Arduino Library v1.8.5.
 The library has been depreciated.
 The example code is still functional, however it is recommended to use a microcontroller with a larger memory if you decide to use the latest [SparkFun u-blox GNSS Arduino Library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library).
-Make sure to [follow the steps to migrate when using the latest library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library#migrating-to-v20).**
+Make sure to [follow the steps to migrate when using the latest library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library#migrating-to-v20).*

 License Information
 -------------------